valendesigns/option-tree/readme.txt

 == Changelog ==

 = 2.0.4 =
+* Run the 'option_tree' array through validation when upgrading from the 1.0 branch to the 2.0 branch for the first time.
-* Fix a typo in the slider array where textarea's were not saving the first time.
+* Fix a typo in the slider array where textarea's were not saving the first time due to an incorrect array key.

 = 2.0.3 =
 * Had an incorrect conditional statement causing an issue where the plugin was attempting to create the 'option-tree' image attachment page, even though it was already created.